obed-vazquez/verse-maker/README.md

 # VIRO & VALO Verse Maker
 ### 📜 English Description
 This Google Apps Script is part of a Google Docs add-on called VerseMaker.
-Its purpose is to automatically detect Bible verse references within a document and turn them into clickable hyperlinks pointing to the corresponding passage on Bible.com.
+Its purpose is to automatically detect Bible verse references within a document and convert them into clickable hyperlinks that point to the corresponding passage on Bible.com.

 The script uses a set of predefined regular expressions to recognize abbreviations and full names of Bible books in multiple languages (Spanish and English), followed by chapter and verse patterns.
 Once detected, it converts each reference into a hyperlink using either the Reina-Valera 1960 (Spanish, ID 149) or King James Version (English, ID 1), depending on the selected option in the custom menu.